 Once you are on this page you will be able to see all the types of leaderboards that are configured in your account (if any).

-- Individual - normal leaderboard where the learners in a user group go head-to-head
+- Individual learners in a user group go head-to-head

-- Course - a leaderboard that just counts scores on that specific course
+- Course leaderboard counts individuals' scores on that specific course

-- Quiz - a leaderboard for a Rapid Refresh quiz
+- Quiz - leaderboard for a Rapid Refresh quiz

-You will also notice that the delete button is greyed out on the course and quiz leaderboards, this is because they need to be disabled on the course/ Rapid Refresh itself.
+The delete button is greyed out on the course and quiz leaderboards as they need to be disabled on the course/Rapid Refresh itself.